 We also tried the highly acclaimed Manfreds.
 Famous for its steak tartare, it didn’t disappoint.
 Go for the seven course tasting meal if you can.
 It’s not cheap but trust me, it is a gastronomic feast.
 They also have stock a great Organic beer called Kolster – try it.
 Copenhagen is full of original ideas, craft beers are everywhere, organic food is the norm and you get the feeling that everything you are eating is honest good food.

 We tried Copenhagen Street Food, another fantastic idea.
 An old warehouse is kitted out with food trucks selling everything from Italian antipasti to Korean street food.
 Everything is cooked to order with the finest fresh ingredients.
 It is the perfect combination of a cultural experience serving great comfort food, at low prices.

 SAS, Ryanair, Aer Lingus and Norwegian all fly to Copenhagen from Ireland.
 I few with SAS and thought the service was excellent.
 Get your weekend off to a good start and opt for SAS plus.
 For circa €65 you get a changeable ticket, 2 free checked bags, free fast pass through security, access to the airport lounge with complimentary drinks and snacks, AND – complimentary food and drinks on the flight!
 This is a no brainer for me – totally worth it.

 Overall I think Copenhagen is a great choice for a city break.
-Ok so it’s not particularly cheap but I didn’t find it expensive either.
+Ok so it’s not cheap but I didn’t find it overly expensive either.
 It’s not the place for a mad weekend.
-It’s all about modern culture in stylish surroundings and of course the most amazing food!
-Go see for yourself.
+It’s all about modern culture in stylish surroundings with delicious food.